 The University of Canterbury (UC), founded in 1873 by scholars from Oxford and Cambridge, is in Christchurch, the largest city in the South Island of New Zealand.

-Christchurch is situated on the edge of the South Pacific Ocean and the Southern Alps mountain range, thus giving students at UC access to all the amenities of a cosmopolitan, international city while still being just a few minutes from great beaches and the ocean, and within an hour’s drive of alpine mountains, national parks, ski fields, rivers, and wineries.
+Christchurch is between the South Pacific Ocean and the Southern Alps, giving students at UC access to all the amenities of a cosmopolitan, international city while allowing them to still be just a few minutes from the beaches and the ocean, and within an hour’s drive of alpine mountains, national parks, skifields, rivers, and wineries.

 What can I study?

 UC’s programmes, teaching and research are all recognised internationally as being of the highest quality.
-In 2014 QS ranked the civil and natural resources engineering programme at 19th in the world while University’s programmes in history, geography, law and education all ranked in the world’s top 100.
-UC's programmes in linguistics; computer science and information systems; chemical engineering; mechanical engineering; psychology; statistics and operational research; modern languages; communication; earth and marine sciences; sociology; and environmental sciences all rank in the top 200 worldwide.
+In 2017, QS ranked UC in the top 1% of all global universities, while the University's programmes in Education and Civil and Structural Engineering both ranked in the world's top 100.
+UC's programmes in English Language and Literature, Law, Accounting and Finance, Geography, Sociology, Social Sciences and Management all rank in the top 150 worldwide.

 Living in Christchurch